Russians plan melancholy version of Instagram after ban

 March 30 (Reuters) - A black and white, melancholy alternative to Instagram that asks users to post sad pictures of themselves may launch in Russia this week, its creators said, to express sadness at the loss of popular services such as the U.S. photo sharing platform.

-Russia restricted access to Instagram from March 14 and subsequently found its owner Meta Platforms Inc FB.O guilty of "extremist activities", as Moscow battles to control information flows with Big Tech after it sent tens of thousands of troops into Ukraine on Feb.
+Russia restricted access to Instagram from March 14 and subsequently found its owner Meta Platforms Inc FB.O guilty of "extremist activities".
+Moscow is battling with Big Tech to control information flows after it sent tens of thousands of troops into Ukraine on Feb.
 24.

 Instagram said the decision to block it would affect 80 million users in Russia.
 Although people can still sometimes access the photo-sharing platform using a Virtual Private Network, domestic alternatives have started appearing, the latest being 'Grustnogram', or 'Sadgram' in English.